ricwheatley/Pete-Eebot/docs/venv_setup.md

 ## 5. Install the Pete Eebot package

-With the dependencies in place, install the local package so the `pete-e` CLI entry point is registered:
+With the dependencies in place, install the local package so the `pete` CLI entry point is registered:

 ```bash
 python -m pip install --no-deps -e .